GaryOderNichts/wiiu-shaders/shaders.md

 This describes the inputs.
 `SEMANTIC` being the semantic index we set in the vertex shader.
 `DEFAULT_VAL` is the default value in case the semantic is not set.
 1 would be a default of `0.0f, 0.0f, 0.0f, 1.0f`.
-The values of semantic 0 stored into R0, the one of semantic 1 into R1, ...
+The value of semantic 0 is stored in R0, the value of semantic 1 in R1, ...

 ```
 00 EXP_DONE: PIX0, R0